-10.4 Filters and monitoring
+11.4 Filters and monitoring

-The school leadership, The Trust and Local Governing Bodies will provide a safe environment in which to learn by doing all that they reasonably can to limit of children's exposure to risks from the school's IT system.
-We ensure our school has appropriate filters and monitoring systems in place and regularly review their effectiveness.
-We ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
-We also consider the age range of their children, the number of children, how often they access the IT system.
+At St John's C.E Primary School our governing body/proprietor are reasonable and need to ensure the limit of children's exposure to the above risks from the school's or college's IT system.
+Our governing body/proprietor ensure our school or college has appropriate filters and monitoring systems in place and regularly review their effectiveness.
+We should ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
+We also consider the age range of their children, the number of children, how often they access the IT system and the proportionality of costs verses safeguarding risks.

-10.5 - Opportunities to Teach Safeguarding
+11.5 - Opportunities to Teach Safeguarding

-In our school, the children are taught about safeguarding, including online safety, and staff recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed.
+At St John's C.E Primary School children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed.

-As part of providing a broad and balanced curriculum through Relationships Education (for all primary pupils) and Health Education.
+As part of providing a broad and balanced curriculum (colleges may cover relevant issues through tutorials) through Relationships Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in statefunded schools).
 The statutory guidance can be found here: Statutory guidance: relationships education relationships and sex education (RSE) and health education.

-Section 11- Safeguarding in the Curriculum -
+Section 12- Safeguarding in the Curriculum -